Every time you open a file for editing, a dedicated tab is added to the editor window, next to the active editor tab.

 To disable editor tabs altogether, select None from the Placement selector.

-Navigate between editor tabs
+Navigate editor tabs

 Right-click the current editor tab and choosefrom the context menu.